 If you do not provide how to posts you will lose the learners.

-If you do not provide posts that are personal you will lose your loyal fans that want to learn more about you as an artist.
+If you do not provide posts that are personal you will lose the loyal fans that want to learn more about you as an artist.

-The people that want to learn more about you are the potential new buyers.
+The people who want to learn more about you are your potential new buyers (target audience).

-To stand out in this crowded word of talented artists, you will want to set up a plan that will have you stay consistent with your content.
+To stand out in this crowded world of talented artists, you will want to set up a plan that will have you stay consistent with your content.

 This is a simple strategy that works.
-Take the categories that you will be writing about and set a specific day that they will be posted.
+Take the categories that you will be writing about and schedule the days you will be publishing them.